hot-meal/coding-guide/README.md

 ### Language attribute

-Use a lang attribute on the root html element.
-This helps speech synthesis tools, for accessibility, to best choose which pronunciations to use, translation tools to choose which rules to use, and so forth.
+Use a lang attribute.
+This helps speech and language tools choose which rules to use.

 ```html
     <html lang="en">